 Previously, Chancellor Saunders-White served as acting assistant secretary for the Office of Postsecondary Education at the U.S. Department of Education.
 Chancellor Saunders-White joined the Department of Education in May 2011 as the deputy assistant secretary for higher education programs.
 She also has been vice chancellor for information technology systems at University of North Carolina Wilmington and vice president for technology and chief information officer at Hampton University.
 Prior to entering higher education administration, Chancellor Saunders-White spent 15 years in the corporate sector at IBM.

-A Hampton, Va., native, Saunders-White earned her bachelor’s degree in history from the University of Virginia.
-She earned a master's of business administration from The College of William & Mary and a doctorate in higher education administration from The George Washington University.
+A Hampton, Va., native, Chancellor Saunders-White earned her bachelor’s degree in history from the University of Virginia.
+She earned a Master of Business Administration from the College of William & Mary and a doctorate in higher education administration from The George Washington University.